aklinker1/webext-core/docs/guide/index.md

-# Getting Started
+# Introduction

-## Overview
+## Installation

-`@webext-core`'s packages are provided via NPM.
+All of `@webext-core`'s packages are provided via NPM.
 Depending on your project's setup, you can use them in different ways:

 - If your project uses a bundler like Vite or Webpack, see [Bundler Setup](#bundler-setup).
-- If your project does not use a bundler, see [Vanilla Setup](#non-bundler-setup)
+- If your project does not use a bundler, see [Non-bundler Setup](#non-bundler-setup)

 ## Bundler Setup